Thomas Iron Company: 19th century

 During the 1890s, as the local limonite industry declined and railroad transportation improved, Thomas Iron switched from using local ore to hematite from Michigan or overseas.
 However, they continued to use New Jersey magnetite.

 By 1891, the company's Richard Mine was the largest producer of ore in New Jersey.
 The declining importance of local ore also prompted Crane and Thomas to divest themselves of the Catasauqua and Fogelsville: 60% of the stock in the railroad was sold to the Reading in 1890, which leased it in 1893.

-1891 also marked the beginning of another round of upgrades, adding Durham-style regenerative-heating stoves to No. 6 and No. 7 stacks.
+In 1891, the company began another round of upgrades, adding Durham-style regenerative-heating stoves to No. 6 and No. 7 stacks.
 In 1893, No. 1 and No. 2 stacks were abandoned: No. 1 was demolished and rebuilt with the new stoves, which were also added to No. 10 and No. 11 furnaces (former Saucon Iron).
 1893 also marked the accession of Benjamin Franklin Fackenthal Jr., as president of the company: he would oversee the last halcyon period in the history of Thomas Iron.

-Modernization continued, No. 3 stack being rebuilt in 1897 and No. 5 abandoned.
+Modernization continued, with No. 3 stack being rebuilt in 1897, and No. 5 abandoned.
 New Taws & Hartman stoves were fitted to No. 1 in 1898, and No. 3 in 1899.
 No. 4 was abandoned in 1902.
 The company began to reorganize its railroad interests, incorporating the line from West Catasauqua to Coplay as the Thomas Railroad on December 21, 1906.
 The line was leased to the connecting Ironton Railroad on January 1, 1908.
 Old stack No. 8, at Alburtis, was fitted with a Durham-style stove in 1910.